HSBC Bank Malta

 HSBC Bank Malta plc is the Maltese subsidiary of the British multinational banking and financial services company HSBC.
-The company is headquartered in Qormi and operates over 30 branches and offices throughout the islands of Malta and Gozo.
+The company is headquartered in Qormi and operates over 12 branches and offices throughout the islands of Malta and Gozo.
 HSBC Bank Malta is part of the European region within HSBC and therefore reports to HSBC Bank plc.

+In August 2025, HSBC announced it had selected Athens-based CrediaBank as preferred bidder for the acquisition of HSBC Malta.

 History

 HSBC Malta dates back to the commencement of operations in Malta by the Anglo-Egyptian Bank (est. 1864), which merged with the National Bank of South Africa and Colonial Bank (est. 1836) to become Barclays Bank Dominion Colonial Overseas in 1925 after Barclays acquired the Colonial Bank when it acquired the London Provincial and South Western Bank in 1918.
 In 1954 the bank shortened its name to Barclays Bank D.C.O. and in 1971 became Barclays Bank International.

-Nationalisation

 In 1975 the government of Malta nationalized Barclays Bank International's operations in Malta and renamed it Mid-Med Bank, exercising its option to purchase Barclays’ remaining shareholding in Mid-Med in 1979.

 In 1991 the Maltese government sold 33% of Mid-Med Bank to the public and in 1993 Mid-Med listed on Malta’s stock exchange.
 Mid-Med acquired 25% of Lohombus Bank, which specializes in housing finance, in 1995 along with the Investment Finance Bank in Malta.
 Mid-Med gained a majority of Lohombus Bank in Malta when it acquired another 35% of the firm in 1996, the same year it established a representative office in London.